zigpy/zigpy-cli/README.md

 # Network commands
 Network commands require the radio type to be specified.
 See `zigpy radio --help` for the list of supported types.
+If your radio requires a different baudrate than the radio library default (mainly EZSP), you must specify it as a command line option.
+For example, `zigpy radio --baudrate 115200 ezsp backup -`.

 ## Network backup